miroapp/hackathon-starter/README.md

 ## Support and community

 - Stuck somewhere?
 Encountered any blockers or errors?
 Need assistance?
-We're here to help you!<br />
+We're here to help you!
+Ask your question on our [developer community forum](https://community.miro.com/developer-platform-and-apis-57).
-  You can contact us during these times: *<add times here>*<br />
-  And you can find us here: *<add info on people who can help, channels, email IDs>*

-- If you'd like to contribute with your own app or idea, check our [contributing guide](https://github.com/miroapp/app-examples/blob/beta/CONTRIBUTING.md) to get started.
+- Feel free to open an `issue` or a `pull request` to improve this guide.

-- Join our [Developer community on Discord](https://bit.ly/miro-developers) to exchange ideas and to chat with other Miro developers!
+- Join our [Developer community on Discord](https://bit.ly/miro-developers) to exchange ideas and to chat with other Miro developers.